HaykalYM/odin-recipies/README.md

 # odin-recipies

+Reflection

-Skills: Cloned git into repository, and
+Skills: Cloned git into repository, and learned how to move throughout the directories.